US STOCKS-Wall St rallies on debt ceiling optimism, regional bank rise

 With the rally the S&P is once again near the top of a recent trading range, at about 4,160, which has acted as a resistance point.
 Analysts said a major catalyst such as a debt ceiling agreement or clarity on the path of interest rate hikes from the Federal Reserve would be needed to push stocks much higher.

 Recent data has indicated slowing in the U.S. economy following a string of Fed rate hikes to fight high inflation.
-That slowing along with recent negotiations over the U.S. debt ceiling has focused attention on when the central bank will pause hiking, or cut interest rates.
+That, along with recent negotiations over the U.S. debt ceiling, has focused attention on when the central bank will pause hiking, or cut interest rates.

-While the market is pricing in a rate cut by the end of the year, recent comments from Fed officials suggested they are not ready to cut rates soon.
+While the market is pricing in a rate cut by the year-end, recent comments from Fed officials suggested they are not ready to cut rates soon.

 Retailers Target Corp <TGT.N> and TJX Companies IncTJX.N forecast current-quarter profit below expectations despite beating estimates for the first quarter.

-Shares of Target rose, while TJX Companies closed higher after a choppy session.
-The gains, along with Tesla'srally, helped lift the consumer discretionary sector .SPLRCD about 2%.
+Shares of Target rose 2.58%, while TJX Companies closed 0.93% higher after a choppy session.
+The gains, along with Tesla's rally, helped lift the consumer discretionary sector .SPLRCD about 2%.

+Volume on U.S. exchanges was 10.35 billion shares, compared with the 10.59 billion average for the full session over the last 20 trading days.

+Advancing issues outnumbered decliners on the NYSE by a 2.95-to-1 ratio; on Nasdaq, a 2.45-to-1 ratio favored advancers.

 (Reporting by Chuck Mikolajczak; Editing by Richard Chang)